corticon/corticon.js-samples/DynamicForms/docs/Defining-the-Rules-in-Studio.md

 In Corticon Studio, rules are authored from a "Rule Vocabulary" which translates to a JSON definition when the rules are generated into javascript.
 There are two aspects involved in the vocabulary for dynamic forms - elements specific to how the form knows what to render, when, and what data to accrue from the end user, and elements specific to the underlying purpose of the form (e.g. a loan applicant's inputs about their needed loan, or insurance claimants' details about a car accident).

 There are six vocabulary entities defined currently for the UI definition component when modeling rules.
-The are: UI, BackgroundData, Container, DataSourceOptions, Option, UI, and UIControl.
+The are: `UI`, `BackgroundData`, `Container`, `DataSourceOptions`, `Option`, `UI`, and `UIControl`.
 UI is always the root element.
 Here is the description of these elements:

 ## Dynamic Form Vocabulary Elements and Usage